Stability testing best practice for Pharmaceutical products

 – To show that the product remains within its expiry specifications throughout its proposed shelf life (called real-time studies)

-The difference between release and expiry specifications must therefore take into account the results of stability testing.
+The difference between release and expiry specifications must, therefore, consider the stability testing results.

 The purpose of stability testing has two parts: